How To Use a Photography Reflector to Enhance Your Photos (2021 Update)

-I usually have an assistant hold the reflector if the subject will be moving around a lot or the location is a little rugged.
-If we are going to stay in basically the same location for a while, I prefer the control of a stand – especially if the reflector I am using is slightly on the larger side or needs to bounce light or flag from higher up.
-Unless your assistant lives at the gym, holding a reflector for a long period of time over their head is not going to be their favorite part of the job and you will need to take a few breaks.
+I usually have an assistant hold the reflector for subjects who move around a lot, or for rugged locations.
+If we plan to stay in the same location for a while, I prefer the control of a stand, especially if the reflector falls slightly on the larger side or needs to bounce or flag light from higher up.
+Unless your assistant lives at the gym, holding a reflector for a long period of time over their head can wear them down and you will need to take a few breaks.

-Another important factor to keep in mind when shooting in natural light, is not to allow your subject to look directly at the reflector.
-It is bouncing UV light after all.
+When using a photography reflector in natural light, remind your subjects to not look directly at the reflector.
+It is bouncing bright UV light after all.

-When shooting with natural light, there are a few factors to take in consideration when deciding where to place your reflector.
+When shooting with natural light, take these factors into consideration, especially when deciding where to place your reflector.

 I love the effect of backlighting with the natural light source behind the subject.
 The effect is a beautiful rim light outlining the subject, or a soft haze in the background.
 The only problem is that it leaves the rest of the subject in shadow.
 By placing a reflector almost directly in front of the subject, you can bounce the sunlight to add soft, even lighting to the foreground.
 By moving the reflector to the side, you can control the amount of shadows on the subject to add a little drama and dimension.